 • Restricted Stock Units.
 Restricted stock units provide rights to Company stock after a specified service period.
 Beginning in fiscal 2023, restricted stock units generally vest at a rate of approximately 8% each quarter over a three year period from the date of grant.
 For grants made from fiscal 2020 through fiscal 2022, restricted stock units generally vest at a rate of 25% each year over a four year period from the date of the grant.
 Prior to fiscal 2020, 50% of restricted stock units generally vested three years from the grant date and the remaining 50% were vested five years from the grant date.
 The fair value of each restricted stock unit is determined on the date of grant using the stock price discounted for the expected dividend yield through the vesting period and is recognized ratably over the vesting period.
-The expected dividend yield is based on the anticipated dividends over the vesting period.
 The weighted-average discount for the dividend yield used to determine the fair value of restricted stock units granted in fiscal 2024, 2023 and 2022 was 2.2%, 2.3% and 3.8%, respectively.